 A Turning Point for Equality

-On Saturday, February 13, 1960, after months of studying nonviolent activism, a group of students began the movement to challenge this decades-old practice of segregation.
-Three different groups of college students, most of whom attended historically Black universities, including Fisk University, American Baptist College, and Tennessee A&I (now Tennessee State), held “sit-ins” at downtown Nashville’s lunch counters including Woolworth, Kress, and McClellan.
-They were denied service but remained seated at the counters even after being asked to leave.
+On February 13, 1960, after months of studying the principles of nonviolent resistance, a group of students launched a movement to challenge segregation at Nashville’s downtown lunch counters.
+Three groups of primarily Black college students from Fisk University, American Baptist College, and Tennessee A&I (now Tennessee State University) staged sit-ins at Woolworth, Kress, and McClellan.
+Though denied service and asked to leave, the students remained seated in peaceful protest.

 – Written in collaboration with the Nashville library. –